 2. The Royal Mile

 The Royal Mile is the oldest part of the city and is one of my favourite things to do in Edinburgh.

 This is Edinburgh’s Old Town and Old High Street.
 It is chock full of history and stories worthy of its own guide.

-I’d recommend spending a few hours here (although the walk itself will only take you 15 minutes directly), beginning at the castle (whether you go inside to visit or just take photos from the esplanade outside it) and working your way down – it is easier walking downhill!
+I’d recommend spending a few hours here (although the walk itself will only take you 15 minutes directly), beginning at the castle and working your way down – it is easier walking downhill!